CiaranMoran27/pands-project2021/README.md

 <br/>

 Figure 9 pairwise correlation data re-affirmed the correlation observations made from the scatter plots with petal length and petal width showing the highest positive linear correlation with a value of 0.96.
+It is also apparent from Fig 9 that Multicollinearity is at play in this dataset as there is degree of intercorrelation between some of the iris feaures.
+The effect of this will be explored further using a machine learning model.

 <br/>